equinor/fusion-react-components/CONTRIBUTING.md

 lerna add @SCOPE/PACKAGE --scope @equinor/fusion-react-MY_COMPONENT
 ````

-> alternative add with regular `npm i @SCOPE/PACKAGE` in the package dir, but the project need to be bootstrapped again.
+> alternative add with regular `pnpm add @SCOPE/PACKAGE` in the package dir, but the project need to be bootstrapped again.

 ## Refer to another package